MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/compat/monitor-office-compatibility-and-deployments-by-using-telemetry-dashboard.md

 ![A screenshot of the Office Telemetry Dashboard COM add-in error message.](../images/ORK_Telem_COMAdd-inNotEnabledErrorMessage.png)

-To resolve this issue, enable the Office Telemetry Dashboard COM add-in that is available in Microsoft 365 Apps for enterprise, Office Professional Plus 2019, Office Professional Plus 2016, and Office Standard 2016.
+To resolve this issue, enable the Office Telemetry Dashboard COM add-in that is available in Office Professional Plus 2019, Office Professional Plus 2016, or Office Standard 2016.

 ### To enable the Office Telemetry Dashboard COM add-in